【Nigiri sushi: Kai】

 What is Hotate?

-Hotate (Scallops) are rich in protein, fat, calcium, vitamins, iron, phosphorus, etc. The main component of the adductor muscle is protein, and it has the highest protein content of any Japanese shellfish.
-It doesn’t have a strong kick, and has a flavor that everyone loves that comes from glutamic acid (an amino acid), glycine, alanine, arginine, etc. The adductor muscle also has a high content of glycogen from Spring to Summer, so its umami increases.
+Hotate (Scallops) is rich in protein, fat, calcium, vitamins, iron, phosphorus, etc. The main component of the adductor muscle is protein, and it has the highest protein content of any Japanese shellfish.
+It doesn’t have a strong kick and has a flavor that everyone loves that comes from glutamic acid (an amino acid), glycine, alanine, arginine, etc. The adductor muscle also has a high content of glycogen from Spring to Summer, so its umami increases.
 It also contains taurine, which facilitates eye and brain development and reduces cholesterol.

-What does Hotate sushi taste like?
+What does Hotate (Common scallop) nigiri sushi taste like?

-Also called Giant ezo-scallop or Frill or Fan-shell or Japanese scallop.
+Also called Giant Ezo-scallop or Frill or Fan-shell or Japanese scallop.

 Hokkaido Aomori Miyagi